ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 It seems that a single underscore `_` is now restricted, all variable names with only a single underscore won't compile - don't worry double underscores `__` still work ;-)

 Tomek was kind enough to explain the pipeline his company is using, and this started a lot of discussions with the audience.
 Questions were flying back and forth, really nice experience.
-Also good to know my project is not the only one with flaky tests.
+Also good to know that my project is not the only one with flaky tests.

 I learned about existence of:
 * OWASP security testing
 * Consumer-Driven Contract - Spring Cloud Contract

-I need to especially check the last one as it seemed interesting.
+I need to especially check the last one as it seemed very interesting.
+Can it be used in Android development?

 ### Micro-monolith anti-pattern - Tomasz Fijałkowski

 I'm hearing about how "microservices" are the saviour of enterprise software for quite some time.
 On most conferences, you can only learn about benefits.

 So are there no disadvantages to using them?
 It seems there are and [Allegro](https://allegro.pl/praca) have found some ;-)

 * microservices are not the cure for every disease your project might be suffering
 * debugging anything is complicated if a request goes through multiple services - it's not as simple as reading a stacktrace